raihannishat/youtube-video-downloader/README.md

 1. Install Inno Setup
 2. Open `installer.iss` in Inno Setup Compiler
 3. Click "Build" → "Compile"
-4. Installer will be in `installer/` folder
+4. Installer will be created at: `installer\YouTubeVideoDownloader-Setup-v1.1.0.exe`

 ### What Gets Auto-Resolved?